Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 25 Mei 2025 13.35.41 UTC
+- WIB: Minggu, 25 Mei 2025 14.23.46 UTC
-- WITA: Minggu, 25 Mei 2025 14.35.41 UTC
+- WITA: Minggu, 25 Mei 2025 15.23.46 UTC
-- WIT: Minggu, 25 Mei 2025 15.35.41 UTC
+- WIT: Minggu, 25 Mei 2025 16.23.46 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: nature
+Kategori: technology